-Just a day right after the conclusion of the training for Project Paglaum Batch 16 held in Cagayan de Oro City, twenty-six (26) hope bearers were immediately deployed for action to give Psychological First Aid (PFA) to about ninety-three (93) wounded soldiers at Camp Evangelista Station Hospital, 4th Infantry Division of the Philippine Army headed by Dr. Jonna D. Dalaguit.
+Just a day after the conclusion of the training for Project Paglaum Batch 16 held in Cagayan de Oro City, twenty-six (26) hope bearers headed by Commanding Officer Jonna D. Dalaguit were immediately deployed for action to give Psychological First Aid (PFA) to about ninety-three (93) wounded soldiers at the Camp Evangelista Station Hospital, 4th Infantry Division of the Philippine Army.

-Right after a three-day training from October 16-18, 2017 in Seda Centrium Hotel in Cagayan de Oro City, the group was immediately called to action on October 19, 2017.
-The second deployment was conducted on November 2-4, 2017 to seventy-three (73) soldiers in Marawi City and the third deployment involving members from Iligan City was conducted to eighty (80) soldiers last 14-15 November 2017 and organized by the Philippine Army based in Manila and headed by the Chaplain of the camp Major Jerome Daluro.
+Right after a three-day training from October 16 to 18, 2017 in Seda Centrium Hotel in Cagayan de Oro City, the group was called to action on October 19, 2017.
+The second deployment was made on November 2-4, 2017 to seventy-three (73) soldiers in Marawi City and the third deployment followed on November 14-15, 2017, involving members from Iligan City to eighty (80) soldiers.
+Both deployments were organized by the Philippine Army based in Manila and were headed by the Chaplain of the camp, Major Jerome Daluro.